 Sunday worship: 10am at Penobscot Christian School: 1423 Ohio Street, Bangor, ME 04401 You will see New Hope's blue sign below a sign for Penobscot Christian School.

-office/mailing address: 157 Park Street, Suite 23, Bangor, ME 04401 (firstname.lastname@example.org; 207-992-2223)
+Church office/mailing address: 157 Park Street, Suite 23, Bangor, ME 04401 (firstname.lastname@example.org; 207-992-2223)

-We are one congregation within the Christian Church throughout the world and throughout time, and we also identify as “Reformed” (which I like to describe as the conviction that God is more stubborn in pursuing us with His grace than we are in running from Him).
+We are one congregation within the Christian Church throughout the world and throughout history, and we also identify as “Reformed” (which I like to describe as the conviction that God is more stubborn in pursuing us with His grace than we are in running from Him).
 We are a member of the Christian Reformed Church in North America.

 “While Jesus was having dinner at Matthew’s house, many tax collectors and sinners came and ate with him and his disciples.
 When the Pharisees saw this, they asked his disciples, ‘Why does your teacher eat with tax collectors and sinners?’
 On hearing this, Jesus said, ‘It is not the healthy who need a doctor, but the sick.
 But go and learn what this means: “I desire mercy, not sacrifice.”
 For I have not come to call the righteous, but sinners.’”
 (Matthew 9:10-13, NIV)

 The church is also a place of equipping.
 Think of physical therapists in a hospital, pushing those in recovery to stretch and grow stronger, equipping them to be able to do more.

 The church is also a place of battling.
-Like a hospital fights disease and infection, we are called to engage in battle against the enemy and all forces of evil—with the presence and armor of God.
+Like a hospital fights disease and infection, we are called to engage in war against the enemy and all forces of evil—with the presence and armor of God.

 Cancellation of services due to inclement weather will be announced on WLBZ Channel 2 and New Hope Church's Facebook page (see website footer).

 Photo of stars by Jacob Marchio (used with permission).